About Us

 A note from the founder:

-“Hi, I’m Amy and I’m the founder of MS Together.
-It all started in 2018 when I was diagnosed with MS just after my 21st birthday.
+“Hi I’m Amy and I’m the founder of MS Together.
+I was diagnosed with MS just after my 21st birthday back in 2018.
 One of the first things I did was scroll endlessly on social media and charity websites trying to find people like me – people I could relate to.
-I wanted to hear about other people’s experiences and know that there were other young people out there going through the same thing.
+I wanted to hear about other people’s experiences and I needed to know that there were other young adults out there going through the same thing.
+Sadly, I felt like there was nobody my age openly talking about MS and I felt completely underrepresented as a young adult living with MS.